This post may contain affiliate links, please see the privacy policy for details.

 Why is tomahawk such a good cut of steak?

 Tomahawk is another name for bone-in ribeye steak.
-It comes from the rib cage muscles which are hardly used by the cow, making it a rich-flavoured, extra-tender cut of beef.
+It comes from the rib cage muscles which are hardly used by the cow, making it a rich-flavored, extra-tender cut of beef.
 Try your local butcher or steakhouse to get a great quality cowboy steak.

 Do you have to use a meat thermometer?